SelfCareMap

 An at-home how-to guide in the Refresh subcategory

 Let’s be real: your makeup bag is probably a chaotic treasure chest of half-used lipsticks, dried-out mascaras, mystery powders, and that one brush you swore you’d wash “someday.”
-But here’s the good news—you don’t need a full day or a professional organizer to reclaim it.
+It is easy for these small items to accumulate over time, creating a cluttered space that makes getting ready feel like a chore rather than a joy.
+But here’s the good news, you don’t need a full day or a professional organizer to reclaim it.
 In just 20 minutes, you can transform your makeup bag from a cluttered abyss into a calm, functional, and joyful ritual space.
-This isn’t just about tidiness—it’s a mini self-care reset.
+This isn’t just about tidiness, it is a mini self-care reset.
+When you clear the physical clutter, you also clear the mental noise that comes with a disorganized morning routine.
 Welcome to your Refresh moment.

 What You'll Need